 Valley Forge Sewer Authority

-The Valley Forge Sewer Authority monthly meeting was held on Tuesday, March 21, 2017, at 7:00 pm.
-The following people attended the meeting: Board members: Daniel Reese, Michael Rodgers, William Hochwind, and Marilyn Randolph, Staff: Leonard Pinchok and Martin Goldberg; Consultant: Ed DiMond
+The Valley Forge Sewer Authority monthly meeting was held on Monday, March 11, 2019, at 7:00 pm.
+In attendance: Board members: Norman Vutz, Charles Melle, David Greer, David Demey and Samuel Cupp Staff: Leonard Pinchok and Martin Goldberg, Consultant: Ed DiMond

-Mr. Rodgers called the meeting to order with the Pledge of Allegiance.
+Mr. Vutz called the meeting to order with the Pledge of Allegiance.

 No public comments were made.

-The February 2017 meeting minutes were presented to the Board.
-Ms. Randolph made a motion to approve the minutes as presented.
-Mr. Reese seconded and the Board unanimously approved.
+The February 2019 meeting minutes were presented.
+Mr. Vutz made a motion to approve the minutes as presented.
+Mr. Cupp seconded and the Board unanimously approved.

-Mr. Goldberg reported that the Authority was in compliance with all permit requirements for the month of February and that there were no odor complaints for the month.
-He reported February was the ninth consecutive month that copper limitations have been in compliance.
-The staff is continuing to pursue the water effects ratio (WER) study.
+Mr. Goldberg reported that the Authority was in compliance with all permit requirements for the month of February and there were no odor complaints.

 East Pikeland Projects